 - Internal record keeping for candidate assessment, recruitment, staff HR and payroll

-- Business Support Project reporting and supply of selected data to the Ministry of Housing, Communities and Local Government (who manage European funds on behalf of the UK, see “ERDF funded projects” below) and our Contract Lead Accountable Partner (if applicable).
+- Business Support Project reporting and supply of selected data to the Department for Levelling Up, Housing and Communities (who manage European funds on behalf of the UK, see “ERDF funded projects” below) and our Contract Lead Accountable Partner (if applicable).

 - If you have consented for us to do so, we may periodically send you an e-newsletter from the designated project/service or YTKO Group with new or complementary YTKO Group products, special offers or other information which we think you may find interesting using the email address which you have provided.
 We can remove this email address at any time on request.